Multiplexed photon number measurement: Fluorescence photon counting

-Therefore we have shown that both measurements in Figs.~\ref{fig2}A,B allow us to ask questions of the kind ``are there $k$ photons?".
-However the yes-no qubit is read out using a pulse that is independent on the storage state.
-In contrast, each continuous measurement of the frequency mode $f_\mathrm{mp} - k \chi_\mathrm{s, mp}$ of the transmission line in which the multiplexing qubit emits reveals information about a different photon number $k$.
+Therefore we have shown that both the fluorescence photon counting and the standard photon counting (Figs.~\ref{fig2A} and \ref{fig2B}) allow us to ask questions of the kind ``are there $k$ photons?".
+The important difference between both techniques is that only the fluorescence photon counting can be multiplexed.
+Indeed, for the standard technique, one needs to read out and reset the qubit at the end of each step.
+The readout step cannot be multiplexed as it always occurs at the readout mode frequency.
+In contrast, with the fluorescence readout, information about a given photon number $k$ is constantly extracted through the frequency mode $f_\mathrm{mp} - k \chi_\mathrm{s, mp}$ of the transmission line.
 It thus enables the key ingredient of our approach: the multiplexing measurement of reflection at every frequency $f_\mathrm{mp} - k \chi_\mathrm{s, mp}$.
+The qubit thus acts as an encoder of the state of the storage mode into the many modes of the transmission line at frequencies $\{f_\mathrm{mp}- l \chi_\mathrm{s, mp}\}_l$, which can collectively host much more than a single bit of information.